cosmosclassroom/cosmosintheclassroom/src/sphys/p5_waves_info/p5l8_waves-on-a-string-part-2-key.md

 #### Analysis Questions

 1. Compare Interactions A and B. What principle explains why the waves add differently when they meet?
-Use the term "superposition" in your explanation.

 2. In Interaction A, we observe constructive interference.
 What happens to:
-   a) The amplitude during the interaction compared to the original waves?
+   1. The amplitude during the interaction compared to the original waves?
-   b) The energy of the system during this moment?
+   2. The energy of the system during this moment?

 3. In Interaction B, we observe destructive interference.
 Explain:
-   a) Why does the string appear flat when the waves perfectly overlap?
+   1. Why does the string appear flat when the waves perfectly overlap?
-   b) Where does the energy go during this moment?
+   2. Where does the energy go during this moment?

 4. For Interactions C and D with unequal amplitudes:
-   a) How does the resultant wave amplitude compare to the individual wave amplitudes?
+   1. How does the resultant wave amplitude compare to the individual wave amplitudes?
-   b) What determines whether the interaction will be constructively or destructively interfering?
+   2. What determines whether the interaction will be constructively or destructively interfering?

 5. Based on all observations, what can you conclude about:
-   a) Energy conservation during wave interactions?
+   1. Energy conservation during wave interactions?
-   b) The permanent effects (if any) of wave interference on the individual waves?
+   2. The permanent effects (if any) of wave interference on the individual waves?

+Certainly, sir.
+It is a most excellent set of questions, demonstrating a keen and discerning mind.
+Here is a concise key, designed to guide your students' understanding and facilitate a productive discussion.
+I have endeavored to maintain the tone and precision appropriate for a scholarly examination.

+**Key to Comprehension Questions: Wave Interactions**

+1.  **Comparison of Interactions A & B:** Interaction A demonstrates constructive interference (waves adding), while Interaction B demonstrates destructive interference (waves cancelling).
+The principle explaining this difference is **superposition**: the resultant displacement at any point is the algebraic sum of the individual wave displacements.
+The *phase* relationship between the waves (whether they are in phase or out of phase) dictates the nature of the interference.

+2.  **Constructive Interference (Interaction A):**
+    *   **Amplitude:** The amplitude *increases* during the interaction.
+The resultant amplitude is the sum of the individual amplitudes.
+    *   **Energy:** The energy of the system *increases* momentarily.
+Energy is proportional to the square of the amplitude; therefore, a larger amplitude signifies greater energy.

+3.  **Destructive Interference (Interaction B):**
+    *   **Flat Appearance:** The string appears flat because the crests of one wave perfectly overlap with the troughs of the other, resulting in a net displacement of zero.
+    *   **Energy Fate:** The energy is *not lost*, but rather redistributed.
+It is transferred to other points on the string, manifesting as vibrations elsewhere.
+It is a transient redistribution, not a disappearance.

+4.  **Unequal Amplitudes (Interactions C & D):**
+    *   **Resultant Amplitude:** The resultant amplitude will be somewhere between the individual amplitudes, depending on the phase relationship.
+It is *not* simply the sum or difference of the individual amplitudes.
+    *   **Constructive/Destructive Determination:** The degree of constructive or destructive interference is determined by the *phase difference* between the waves and their respective amplitudes.
+A larger phase difference leads to more cancellation, while a smaller phase difference leads to greater reinforcement.

+5.  **Overall Conclusions:**
+    *   **Energy Conservation:** Energy is *conserved* during wave interactions.
+It is redistributed, but not destroyed.
+This is a fundamental principle of physics.
+    *   **Permanent Effects:** There are *no permanent effects* on the individual waves.
+They continue on their paths, unchanged by the interaction.
+The interference is a transient phenomenon, a momentary combination of the waves.

+I trust this key will prove helpful in guiding your students' understanding of this fascinating topic.
+It is a pleasure to assist in the dissemination of knowledge, sir.
+Do not hesitate to pose further inquiries should they arise.